 To date, high-profile investors like Jeff Bezos (Amazon) and Eric Schmidt (Google) have invested heavily in this fast-developing technology - and have been joined by various global Private Equity firms.

-Our team at CambridgeHOK has been fielding an increasing number of enquiries from both growers and potential investors, and as such we have even been able to connect parties with a view to forming a vertical farming partnership.
+In recent years, our vertical farming experts have been fielding an increasing number of enquiries from both growers and potential investors.
+As such, we have even been able to connect parties with a view to forming a vertical farming partnership.

 Whilst vertical farming start-up costs are high, the long-term benefits are increasingly being recognised and appreciated by everyone involved in the food supply chain - including retailers.